tsenart/vegeta/README.md

 Vegeta has a built-in Prometheus Exporter that may be enabled during "attacks" so that you can point any Prometheus instance to Vegeta instances and get some metrics about http requests performance and about the Vegeta process itself.

-To enable the Prometheus Exporter on the command line, use the "prometheus-url" flag.
+To enable the Prometheus Exporter on the command line, use the "prometheus-addr" flag.

 A Prometheus HTTP endpoint will be available only during the lifespan of an "attack" and will be closed right after the attack is finished.